equivalent/scrapbook2/security_notes.md

 ```

 # NginX should not display version

 test it with:

 ```
 http://my-site.com/%%
 ```

-next check headers in

 ```
 # /etc/nginx/nginx.conf